 If you want to sell your property outside of central London, and manage to receive an offer which clears your debt and makes you a profit, then that sounds like a good deal to me!
 What you don’t want to do is to refuse an offer, thinking you can get more, and the market is going to get better, only to discover in the next 6-18 months that the complete opposite has happened.

-- The Commercial Property Market in 2016
+- Commercial Property Market So Far In 2012

 - Too Many Businesses are Still Struggling